 Social symptoms include the following personality “evidence”.
 Patterns of behavior that all Narcissistic people exhibit tend to include but are not limited to the following:

-- a grandiose and false sense of self
+- a grandiose and falsely inflated sense of self

 - acting as if they are the center of the universe